cykl/hprof2flamegraph/README.rst

         pip install [--user] hprof2flamegraph

-It installs a `hprof2flamegraph` script into the `bin` directory of your environment.
+It installs a `stackcollapse-hprof` script into the `bin` directory of your environment.
 Make sure this directory is in your `PATH`.
 The original `flamegraph.pl` script from Brendan is also installed (CDDL licensed).